Posted on - Last updated: This post may contain affiliate links

 In a separate bowl, mix together your dry ingredients.
 Alternatively, you can add them to the wet ingredients using a sieve, which will help to mix them up.

-Add 220g of plain (all-purpose) flour, 130g of ground almonds, 2 tablespoons of cocoa powder, 1/2 teaspoon of baking powder, 2 teaspoons of ground ginger, 1/2 teaspoon ground cinnamon, 1/4 teaspoon of all spice (also known as mixed spice), and 1/4 teaspoon of nutmeg.
+Add 220g of plain (all-purpose) flour, 130g of ground almonds, 2 tablespoons of cocoa powder, 1/2 teaspoon of baking powder, 2 teaspoons of ground ginger, 1/2 teaspoon ground cinnamon, 1/4 teaspoon of all spice (can be subbed for mixed spice), and 1/4 teaspoon of nutmeg.

 Mix it into the wet mixture until it comes together in a loose ball.
 The dough will be super sticky!